jleonard/how-i-work/README.md

   </script>
 ```

-## css readability is more important to me than selector efficiency
+## (imho) css readability is more important than selector efficiency

 Look at most css frameworks and you'll find components that look like this...